 Looking for some easy science activities?
 Check out these simple magnet experiments help kids explore the properties of magnets.
 Includes free printable worksheets.
 Perfect for teaching kindergarten and first grade.

 Have you ever seen a young child playing with a magnet?
 They seem to find them fascinating.
 It is easy to understand why.
 Magnets seem to possess magical properties.
 I had a set of magnets when I was a kid and spent many happy hours playing with them.
 I loved watching how two magnets could attract or repel each other.
-Of course, I had no idea I was learning some fundamental scientific principals.
+Of course, I had no idea I was learning some fundamental scientific principles.
 I was just having fun.

 This article (and most) on Simply Kinder does contain affiliate links that we do earn a commission off of.
 Clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.